desmos-labs/desmos/x/posts/spec/02-concepts.md

 Id of the poll to which this answer refers.

 #### Answer Indexes
-The indexes of the answers inside the `ProvideAnswer`s array.
+The answer indexes contains a list of user answers, each one identified by the index of the chosen option within the poll's `ProvidedAnswer` array.

 #### User
 The address of the user answering the poll.